Start painting patio slabs to give a fresh new look to your outdoor space

 4. Painting your patio slabs

-For smooth patio slabs, use a 9 or 12 inch roller.
-Put the roller onto a broom handle or extension pole, so you don’t have to do a lot of bending.
-Then, use a 4 inch brush to paint any areas the roller doesn't reach.
-If you have heavily textured slabs, also use a 4 inch brush to make sure that you get into all the crevices.
+Put the roller onto a broom handle or extension pole so you don’t have to bend a lot.
+Then, use a 4-inch brush to paint any areas the roller doesn't reach.
+If you have heavily textured slabs, also use a 4-inch brush to make sure you get into all the crevices.

 Once you're ready to start, begin in one corner, usually the furthest away, and work backwards in sections.
 Apply a thin coat of primer – even if the paint you are using is self-priming – and leave to dry as per the manufacturer’s instructions.